Automattic/mongoose/docs/methods-statics.md

 to attach it to and passing a JSON object containing the method.
 Here because it is a static you no longer have access to 'this'.

-## Adding a static function to the model example
+## Adding a static function to the model

     AccountSchema.static({
         hashPassword: function(unhashed_password){